vohai2003/hdp_data_tutorials/tutorials/hdp/hortonworks-sandbox-guide/tutorial-0.md

 Welcome to the Hortonworks Sandbox!

-The sections attached contain the release documentation for the newest version of the General Availability Sanddbox.
+The sections attached contain the release documentation for the newest version of the latest General Availability Sandbox.

 ## Outline